wang-bin/QtAV/README.md

 ### Extensible Framework (work in progress)

   QtAV currently uses FFmpeg to decode video, convert image and audio data, and uses PortAudio to play sound.
 Every part in QtAV is designed to be extensible.
-For example, you can write your audio output class using OpenAL, image converting class using cuda to get better performance etc. These features will be added in the feature by default.
+For example, you can write your decoder, audio output for particular platform.
+[Here is a very good example to add cedar hardware accelerated decoder for A13-OLinuXino   ](https://github.com/mireq/QtAV/commit/d7b428c1dae66b2a85b7a6bfa7b253980b5b963c)

 # For Developers